-This card also offers a solid welcome offer for a card with no annual fee— earn $200 back after you spend $1,000 in purchases on your new card within the first three months.
+This card also offers a solid welcome offer for a card with no annual fee— earn 20% back on Amazon.com purchases made on the card in the first six months of card membership, up to $150 back, and a $100 statement credit after you spend $2,000 in purchases on your new card within the same time frame.
 Additionally, new cardholders can enjoy 0% intro APR on purchases for 15 months (then 13.99% - 23.99% Variable).
 (See Rates and Fees)

 The no-annual-fee Citi® Double Cash Card - 18 month BT offer is unique in that it offers 1% cash back when you make a purchase, and an additional 1% cash back when you pay for your purchases.
 Just make sure to pay at least the minimum balance due in time in order to receive your rewards.
 This is a great perk as it encourages responsible credit card use, and rewards cardholders for doing just that.
 What really makes this card stand out though is its 18-month intro period of 0% APR on balance transfers.
 This is a lengthy period of time to pay off existing balances interest free, which could be an invaluable perk for some of us right now.
 Just remember that regular 13.99% – 23.99% (Variable) APR will apply to any unpaid balances once this intro period expires.
 Citi is a CardRatings advertiser.